Be Smart Long Before a Market Downturn

-Everyone loves the annual Great Singapore Sale.
+Everyone loves the annual Malaysia Mega Sale Carnival.
 There is no better time to buy the things you wanted all year at massive discounts.
 People will cheer you on for getting a steal on an item and you can be proud of yourself that you waited such a long time to buy the item you wanted on sale.
 So why do investors not adhere to this common sense?
 Why do most people freak out when markets turn negative and do the opposite of buying more investments that are now on sale?
 This phenomenon is called Myopic loss-aversion.
 In short, it describes that investors make the mistake of thinking short-term for their long-term goals.
 This short-sightedness results in panic selling at the worst possible time-- when the market drops and everything is cheaper.
 So don’t sell.
 But, if you are in the fortunate situation and you still have a job during an economic downturn take advantage of buying securities at massive discounts.

 Set yourself up for success with automation